radiant-rstats/docs/multivariate/app/prmap.md

 ## Including categorical variables

 Attribute-based perceptual maps are calculated using Principal Components Analysis (PCA).
 The correlation matrix used as input for PCA can be calculated for variables of type `numeric`, `integer`, `date`, and `factor`.
 When variables of type factor are included the `Adjust for categorical variables` box should be checked.
-When correlations are estimated with adjustment, variables that are of type `factor` will be treated as either dichotomous (2-levels) or polytomous (> 2-levels).
-All other variables will be treated as continuous.
+When correlations are estimated with adjustment, variables that are of type `factor` will be treated as (ordinal) categorical variables and all other variables will be treated as continuous.

 ### Report > Rmd